50th National Assembly of Bulgaria: 'Political nomadism' debate & committee distribution

 By early July, a high number of unaffiliated MPs had appeared in the parliament due to internal developments within the individual parliamentary groups.

 On 12 July, during debates about the parliament's rulebook in the National Assembly, BSP MP, Aleksandr Svilenski, proposed the removal of a clause prohibiting the formation of new parliamentary groupings by unaffiliated MPs or the entrance of an MP into a new parliamentary group (commonly known as "political nomadism").
 Svilenski justified the legislative change by citing the high number of unaffiliated MPs and the possible obstructions to the functioning of the parliament due to the restrictions on the activity of unaffiliated MPs (such as less opportunities to participate in parliamentary committees).
 The proposed changes were however, ultimately rejected due to opposition from most of the other parliamentary parties.

 Ultimately, none of the unaffiliated MPs were given a place in the distribution of the committees.

-Еconomic legislation
+Economic legislation

 During its tenure, specifically prior to the summer vacation, the parliament passed a number of important economic legislation.